Giuseppe Accoramboni: Early life

+Accoramboni was born in Castel de Preci, diocese of Spoleto and was baptised on the same day.
+He completed his education at the University of Perugia, obtaining a doctorate in both canon and civil law (utroque iure) in 1694.
 He worked as an auditor of Michelangelo Cardinal Conti future Pope Innocent XIII.
 He also served as a Sub-datary of His Holiness from 1721.
 He was a canon of the patriarchal Vatican basilica and worked at the Sacred Roman Rota.